Central limit theorem for slow-fast system under mixed fractional Brownian motion: Introduction

 As \(\epsilon\) tends to zero, the above system converges to the effective averaged system under the \(\alpha\)-H\"older topology \((\alpha<H)\) \cite{Hairer-Li}, it is given by:

 Here, \(\bar g = \int_{\mathbb{R}^{m}} g(x,y)\mu^x(\dd y)\)\(y\) where is \(\mu(\dd y)\) is the invariant probability measure of the stationary fast It\^o process with fixed \(x\).
-The averaing principle is a well-known topic, especially in the context of Markovian ordinary differential equations or stochastic differential equations \cite{Li_2008}.
-When the FBM is the driver with \(H>1/2\), the averaging principle for stochastic ordinary/partial systems is discussed in \cite{Pei2023,Pei2024,bourguin-Gailus,LI-Gao}.
-When \(H<1/2\), there is not too much work on the averaging principle, see \cite{PEI2021202, Yuzuru2025, inahama2025averaging, LI2025104683,li2025averaging}, where it is considered under the rough path theory \cite{lyons-Qian,Friz-Victoir,Friz-Hairer}.
+The averaging principle is a well-known topic, especially in the context of Markovian ordinary differential equations or stochastic differential equations \cite{Li_2008}.
+When the driving noise is fractional Brownian motion with $H>1/2$, the averaging principle for stochastic ordinary/partial systems has been studied in \cite{Pei2023,Pei2024,bourguin-Gailus,LI-Gao}.
+For the case $H<1/2$, however, there are relatively few results on the averaging principle; we refer to \cite{PEI2021202, Yuzuru2025, inahama2025averaging, LI2025104683,li2025averaging}, where the problem is treated within the framework of rough path theory \cite{lyons-Qian,Friz-Victoir,Friz-Hairer}.

-Here, we aim at the deviation of the solutions to the \eqref{simiplified_System} from its effective limit \eqref{averaged-system}.
-Setting
+We now aim to study the deviation of the solutions to \eqref{System} from their effective limit \eqref{averaged}.
+To this end, we set

 then directly

 The asymptotic dynamics of \(z\) is also called the central limit theorem.
 While by the functional limit theorem for Markovian ordinary differential equation, that is \(f=0\),

 converges weakly to a Wiener process, so this classical setting which falls within the theory of diffusion creation, which has been studied a lot, see eg \cite{kipnis1986central} and the book \cite{komorowski2012fluctuations}.
 When the fast one is Gaussian, the CLT and homogenization for a wide variety of situations are also solved via fourth moments, as discussed in references \cite{nourdin2012normal,nourdin2016multivariate} that based on the Malliavin calculus \cite{Nualart} and also see \cite{hairer2004periodic,BAILLEUL20174894}.
 With the development of the rough path theory \cite{Friz-Victoir,Friz-Hairer}, it is worthy to state that the functional limit theorem is obtained by the rough path theory, where the fast one is fractional Ornstein-Uhlenbeck process driven by short and long-range dependent fractional noise \cite{gehringer2020diffusive,gehringer2022functional}.
 Other types of fast processes were also considered in the functional limit theorem \cite{Gehring-Li,Djurdjevac-Helena,KELLY20174063,engel2021homogenization, GU20121069}.
 The homogenization are also given \cite{BAILLEUL20174894} by the rough flows \cite{Bailleul2019} which encompasses the theory of rough differential equations, and unifies them with the theory of stochastic flows.
 The method of martingale approximation also works for the central limit theorem \cite{jacod2003limit,Kelly-Melbourne}, then, it can be extended to the Markovian It\^0 process (\(f \neq 0\) and \(H=1/2\)) \cite{WANG2013822} and the Poisson jump process \cite{YANG2022107897}.
 The CLT results via the Poisson equation method for recent work could see \cite{li2023functional,Rockner-Xie,ROCKNER-Xie23,Bourguin-Spiliopoulos}, also see diffusive approximation \cite{Bezemek-Spiliopoulos,Li-Wu-Xie,HONG2025405,sun2025diffusion}, and more about it could refer to \cite{Pardoux2001,Pardoux2003,Pardoux2005}.
 Just a quick note for some application of Poisson equation could be found at the averaging principle \cite{rockner2021strong}.